 Editor Detained by Iran’s Intelligence Ministry Pleads for Help From Evin Prison

-Tahereh Riahi, the social affairs editor of the state-funded Borna News Agency, who has been detained by the Intelligence Ministry since late December 2016 without access to legal council, pleaded for help in her latest phone call to her family from Evin Prison, an informed source told the Campaign for Human Rights in Iran.
+Tahereh Riahi, the social affairs editor of the state-funded Borna News Agency, who has been detained by the Intelligence Ministry since late December 2016 without access to legal counsel, pleaded for help in her latest phone call to her family from Evin Prison, an informed source told the Campaign for Human Rights in Iran.

 “Tahereh had a short phone conversation with her mother on January 30 (2017) and said she had been interrogated,” said the source.
 “She was crying and saying she was feeling terrible and going through very difficult times.
 We also heard that her left cornea was injured during the interrogation.
 We even heard she was taken to the hospital for treatment, but we don’t have more information.”